vonmillhausen/sf2000/README.md

 * You can replace the default menu theme with a custom one

 There's no centralised repository for boot logos or custom themes, but you can find many of them linked in the ["The Frog's Best Bits 🐸" thread](https://discord.com/channels/741895796315914271/1110397766074638397) in the [Retro Handhelds Discord server](https://discord.gg/retrohandhelds).

+### How do I change the four shortcuts/games listed on each system's main menu page?
+Answer: with a fair bit of work!
+The _images_ for the shortcuts are baked into each system's main menu background image - check out the ["Images (Used)"](#images-used) section below, and use your browser's search feature to search for `main menu background`, and you'll see what I mean.
+The _text_ under each shortcut is stored in a separate image - in the May 22nd firmware, the files are `gkavc.ers` if the device's language is set to Chinese, or `gakne.ctp` for all other languages (again, check the details in the ["Images (Used)"](#images-used) section below).
+Finally, the actual roms that are launched for each shortcut are stored in the `xfgle.hgp` file, which is plain text - you can learn more about it in the ["ROM Lists"](#rom-lists) section below.

 ### Help!
 I was doing stuff in the `bios` folder or trying to install a new firmware, and now my SF2000 won't turn on, or is stuck at a black screen!
 You've probably run into the bootloader bug - you can [find the two fixes to it below](#bootloader-bug).
 Alternatively, [follow Data Frog's instructions](https://www.youtube.com/watch?v=j8dT2fdGfck) to wipe your microSD card and flash a clean firmware image.